 Social Finance assisted the Humana Foundation in assessing the feasibility of scaling diabetes prevention programs through Pay for Success to improve health outcomes in Bexar County, TX.
 The resulting publication, Using Pay for Success to Extend Diabetes Prevention, shares our key takeaways from this work.

 National Partnership with Nurse-Family Partnership

-Social Finance and Nurse-Family Partnership’s National Service Office work together to expand Nurse-Family Partnership’s home visiting services for low income, first-time mothers.
+In addition to our launched project in South Carolina, Social Finance and Nurse-Family Partnership’s National Service Office work together to expand Nurse-Family Partnership’s home visiting services for low income, first-time mothers throughout the country.
 Currently, the two organizations are developing and exploring Pay for Success projects in multiple jurisdictions throughout the United States.

 Reducing Pediatric Asthma in Baltimore

 In partnership with the Green and Healthy Homes Initiative, Social Finance is developing a Pay for Success project to improve asthma management for low-income children in Baltimore City and County.

 Social Impact Bond Opportunities in Memphis and Shelby County

 Social Finance assessed Pay for Success and Social Impact Bond opportunities in home visiting, prekindergarten education, blight, teacher training and recidivism in Memphis and Shelby County, TN.

 Social Finance partnered with Bank of America Merrill Lynch to assess the feasibility of Pay for Success and Social Impact Bonds to serve US veterans, and explored opportunities in workforce development, wellness, and housing.